 Ethics: Seeking the truth

-— Use original sources, and always make sure to cite them
+— Use original sources, and always make sure to cite them.

-— Avoid plagiarism at all costs
+— Avoid plagiarism at all costs.

-— Uphold the principles of freedom of speech and freedom of expression, and allow people the chance to present different views even if they are not the same views as those of the journalist
+— Uphold the principles of freedom of speech and freedom of expression, and allow people the chance to present different views even if they are not the same views as those of the journalist.

 Where an anonymous source is used, we ensure their identity is protected at all costs by making sure to reveal no information that may unintentionally identify them, especially to those people who are close to them.